 The custom then involves worshipping the God of Virtue or the God of Piety towards the right side of the heaven and towards the left, the spirit of impiety is offered obeisance.
 Worship of Lord Varuna or the fire-god of the sea, and the worship of Lord Ganesha are important parts of worshipping Kapila.

-One by one all the other gods who presides over every element of the household should be worshipped by the worshipper with absolute dedication.
-And only after pleasing all the deities of the house the worshipper can have food.
+One by one all the other Gods and Goddesses who preside over every element of the household should be worshipped by the worshipper with absolute dedication.
+And only after pleasing all the deities of the house, the worshipper can have food.

 |More Articles in Adhyayas in Agni Purana (93)|